ethereum/swarm-dapps/doc/registrar-dapp.md

 ### Introduction

-This document specifies a web-based đapp interface for ENS (Ethereum Name Service) registrar contracts as defined in EIP 137.
+This document specifies a web-based đapp interface for ENS (Ethereum Name Service) registrar contracts compatible with the ENS specification in EIP 137.
 Standardizing such interfaces is motivated by the expectation that numerous different đapps might need to interact with the same registrar contract.
 In such a case, having a spearate đapp implement all necessary user interactions with the registrar would save considerable redundant effort on the part of đapp developers as well as reduce the possibility of costly errors and vulnerabilities.
 Furthermore it would provide end users with a consistent, familiar interface for the same task of registering a named resource.
 Finally, it would unbundle the particular registrar from the đapp, allowing for the possibility to mix and match đapps with registrars in a pluggable architecture.

 ### API